deepnetworkgmbh/adfToArm/docs/vsts_cicd.md

 7. Specify *Task* parameters:
     * Select Azure subscription, Resource group name and location
     * Select *Template* and *Template parameters* by clicking on *...* button
-    * You can override template parameters in corresponding field.
-In the sample, `-Location` was overrided with *northeurope* value, because ADF is not available in all locations and Resource Group was created in location without ADF support.
+    * You can override template parameters in the corresponding field.
+In the sample, `-Location` was overridden with *northeurope* value, because ADF is not available in all locations and Resource Group was created in a location without ADF support.

 ![Task params](/docs/images/cicd/13_rd_arm_task_params.PNG)